naeimzarei/fashionxproject/deliverables/user-stories/user-stories.md

 - [x] This is an example checkbox.
 It will appear as a checkbox on the GitHub page but not on my editor.

-## General
-- [ ] As an influencer, shopper, and moderator of fashionxproject, I want to be redirected to an error page when something goes wrong.

 ## Influencer
-- [ ] The user wants to visit the homepage of fashionxproject.
-This is complete when the user can view the home page of fashionxproject.
-- [ ] As an influencer, I would like to see a skeleton page for each influencer page, such as the sign up page, login page, home page, profile page, etcetera.
-- [ ] As an influencer, I would like the header for fashionxproject to be set on all influencer pages, excluding the fashionxproject home page.
-I must see these fields present on the header: fashionxproject logo, 'Shop by our body type.
-Transform your shopping experience'.
-- [ ] As an influencer, I would like the footer for fashionxproject to be on all influencer pages, except the home page.
-I must see these fields present on the footer: About Us, Instagram link, Facebook link, Pinterest link, Email link, Sign up newsletter, #BODYPOSITIVE, Privacy Policy, Terms of Service, Cookie Policy, Copyyright 2018 FASHIONXPROJECT, INC. All rights reserved.
-- [ ] An influencer wants to access the login page and post content.
-The influencer can achieve this by clicking "login" button on the fashionxproject home page.
-- [ ] An influencer wants to access the sign up page for fashionxproject.
-The influencer can achieve this by clicking "sign up" button on the influencer page.
-- [ ] An influencer wants to sign up for fashionxproject on the influencer page.
-The influencer needs to fill the required and the non-required fields if he or she chooses to do so.
-As a result, the influencer needs to see the sign up form.
-The required fields are: First Name, Email, Age, Instagram Handle, Height, Weight, Bust (Cup), Bust (Band), Waist, Hips, Usual Jean Size, Usual T-shirt size, and leg length.
-The non-required field is: Blog (link).
+- [ ] As an influencer, I want to sign up for fashionxproject on the influencer page.
+As a result, I need to see the sign up form.
-- [ ] An influencer needs to check the Terms of Service fine print at the bottom of the influencer sign up page before he or she can officially create an account.
-Therefore, the Terms of Service checkbox must be visible to the influencer during the sign up process.
+- [ ] As an influncer, I need to check the Terms of Service fine print at the bottom of the influencer sign up page before I can can officially create an account.
+Therefore, the Terms of Service checkbox must be visible to me during the sign up process.
-- [ ] An influencer needs to be informed if the information inputted on the sign up form is valid.
+- [ ] As an influencer, I need to be informed if the information inputted on the sign up form is valid.
 If the information is not valid, the influencer sees a dialogue informing him or her of errors that need to be corrected.
 - [ ] As an influencer, I want to sign in to fashionxproject on the influencer page.
 I must input my username and password on the influencer login page in order to continue.
 - [ ] As an influencer, I want to be redirected to my home page after I input my email and password on the influencer login page.
 Once I click the 'Log In' button, I should be redirected to the influencer home page.
 - [ ] As an influencer, I want to be informed if I inputted the correct credentials to login on the influencer page.
 If the email I use to login does not exist, then a dialogue should pop up informing me to input a valid email address.